xtuml/bridgepoint/doc-bridgepoint/notes/8321_Model_Element_Move/8321_Model_Element_Move.dnt.md

     end if
   end for

+  show the user the elements that will be downgraded if (user DOES NOT want to continue)
+     Abort Move transaction
+  end if

   End Move Transaction

-  show the user the elements that will be downgraded if (user DOES want to continue)
-     run ParseAll on destination
-  else
-     revert transaction
+  if (move occured)
+    Parse all
   end if

 ```